 💡 How do Pendo and Fullstory compare?

 Both platforms automate much of the data capture and management process.
-However, FullStory is often the better choice if you want to minimize manual setup and aggregate data from multiple sources.
+However, FullStory is often the better choice if you want to reduce manual setup and explore user behavior without relying heavily on pre-defined tracking.

 Product analytics with reports and dashboards